AbdulHannan08128/ShortJS/README.md

 ## Installation

-You can install ShortJS via npm:
+You can install archetjs via npm:

-npm install shortjs
+npm install archetjs

 Or include it directly in your HTML:

-<script src="path/to/shortjs.min.js"></script>
+<script src="path/to/archetjs.min.js"></script>

 ## Usage

-ShortJS provides a collection of utility functions and shortcuts to help you write cleaner, more expressive code.
+archetjs provides a collection of utility functions and shortcuts to help you write cleaner, more expressive code.
 Here's a basic example:

-// Import ShortJS module
+// Import archetjs module
-import short from 'shortjs';
+import short from 'archetjs';

-// Use ShortJS functions
+// Use archetjs functions
 const result = short.sum(1, 2, 3, 4, 5);
 console.log(result); // Output: 15

 ## Documentation

-For detailed documentation and usage examples, please visit the ShortJS Documentation that will be published soon: [ShortJS Documentation](https://shortjs-docs.example.com)
+For detailed documentation and usage examples, please visit the archetjs Documentation that will be published soon: [archetjs Documentation](https://archetjs-docs.example.com)

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to ShortJS, please read our Contribution Guidelines: [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.
+If you'd like to contribute to archetjs, please read our Contribution Guidelines: [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License

-ShortJS is released under the MIT License.
+archetjs is released under the MIT License.
 You are free to use, modify, and distribute this library in your projects, whether personal or commercial.

 ## Support

-If you have any questions, issues, or feature requests, please feel free to open an issue on GitHub: [Open an Issue](https://github.com/AbdulHannan08128/shortjs/issues).
+If you have any questions, issues, or feature requests, please feel free to open an issue on GitHub: [Open an Issue](https://github.com/AbdulHannan08128/archetjs/issues).
 We're here to help!